andylaikawai/alpha-hunter/README.md

 (Now the event is supposed to be public, like a M&A announcement in a press conference)

-5. Proprietary news Channels (e.g. Bloomberg Terminal which you can't easily access)
+5. Proprietary news Channels (e.g. Bloomberg Terminal which we can't easily access)
-6. Public new channels (e.g. idk like Yahoo news?)
+6. Public news channels (e.g. Social media like Twitter, traditional media like Cointelegraph)

-(TODO...)
+It is considered _early enough_ if beat 99% of the public at step 6 which is a relatively easier to solve.
+Since all public news channels are online channels, this is a solvable computational problem.
+Specifically, it is a competition of web scrappers so we need to be an expert in this area.

+Second, we need to react _fast_ enough and _accurate_ enough to the event.

 ## Why Crypto?